lkodinsson/MARS/Core_Rules/Introduction.md

 Roll values can also be estimated using what is called a *passive value*, which is equal to half of the roll value, plus or minus the modifiers.
 This value is always slightly below your average expected roll, making it a useful tool for estimating what you can expect to roll above.
 For example: A roll value of 22 would have a passive value of 11.
 If it was r22+2, then it would have a passive value of 13.

-Whenever you add multiple roll values together, they merge into a combined roll value.
-For example: *r14* plus *r8* equals *r22*.
+Whenever you use multiple roll values at once you do not roll them separately.
+Instead you add them together and they merge into a combined roll value.
+For example: *r14* plus *r8* becomes *r22*.

 <!--
 ### Stats